-No consideration was provided to or receivable by third parties for making available directors' services or services of a person in any other capacity while being director during the year ended 31 July 2022 (2021: Nil).
+No consideration was provided to or receivable by third parties for making available directors' services or services of a person in any other capacity while being director during the year ended 31 July 2023 (2022: Nil).

-(e) Information about loans, quasi-loans and other dealings entered into by the Company or subsidiary undertakings of the Company, where applicable, in favour of directors
+(e) Information about loans, quasi-loans and other dealings entered into by the Company or subsidiaries undertakings of the Company, where applicable, in favour of directors

-There were no loans, quasi-loans or other dealings in favour of directors, their controlled bodies corporate and connected entities during the year ended 31 July 2022 (2021: Nil).
+There were no loans, quasi-loans or other dealings in favour of directors, their controlled bodies corporate and connected entities during the year ended 31 July 2023 (2022: Nil).